konnodonnoi/konnodonnoi/README.md

 - 👯 I’m looking to collaborate on ... new and open source projects
 - 🤔 I’m looking for help with ... finding a job
 - 💬 Ask me about ... hidden aspecr
-- 📫 How to reach me:
+- 📫 How to reach me: bloop
 - 😄 Pronouns:
 - ⚡ Fun fact: bleh
 -->